urvishjoshi/casino-gaming/README.md

 - Players can also add deposit to their in-built wallet, so their bids can get recovered.
 - Admin panel will have watch on all users & their bids, newly registered players will pass request to admin panel to approve that player to make bids, therefore admin approved player only will able to make bids.
 - Admin can remove any player or disable any account from panel.
+- Dummy data for all panels can be get through db records and password for all users is "demo".